-Hydrogen is a molecule that is a combination of two hydrogen atoms, i.e., O2.
+Hydrogen is a molecule that is a combination of two hydrogen atoms, i.e., H2.
 It has long been used for a variety of industrial processes, such as fertiliser production or semiconductor manufacturing.

-Hydrogen is almost non-existent on Earth in nature.
-It must be produced.
-A common method of production is heating hydrocarbons from oil or gas with steam.
+Hydrogen is the most abundant element in the universe, but it's not often found on Earth on its own.
+It’s usually made by combining it with other elements.
+One way to make hydrogen is by heating hydrocarbons from oil or gas with steam.
 This requires fossil fuels and releases carbon monoxide and a small amount of carbon dioxide.
-This is not a sustainable production process, which is why this hydrogen is also called gray hydrogen.
+As a result, this method is not a sustainable production process, which is why this hydrogen is also called grey hydrogen.

 Blue and green hydrogen

-Another production method is based on electrolysis.
+Another way to produce hydrogen is by using electrolysis.
 With the help of electricity, water molecules are split into hydrogen and oxygen.
-The electricity needed for this can be generated in different ways.
-Power from a gas plant or coal plant can be used.
-The hydrogen thus made is also gray hydrogen.
+The electricity needed for this can be generated in different ways, for example, by using a gas or coal plant.
+The hydrogen made is also therefore considered gray hydrogen.
 If the CO2 released in electricity production is captured, it is called blue hydrogen.
 Of course, the electricity can also come from renewable sources, such as solar or wind energy.
-The hydrogen produced in that case is called green hydrogen.
+In this case, the hydrogen produced is called green hydrogen.

 Driving on hydrogen

-A fuel cell allows hydrogen and oxygen to be combined, generating electricity with the only residual product being water.
-This power can be used to power a vehicle, such as a car or a truck.
+As mentioned, hydrogen-powered automobiles are currently on roads.
+This is possible thanks to fuel cells.
+A fuel cell allows hydrogen and oxygen to be combined, generating electricity, with the only residual product being water.

 The downside is that there is hardly any refueling infrastructure for hydrogen cars yet.
-This is in contrast to the charging infrastructure for electric cars that are now being rapidly built in Europe and the United States, for example.
+On the other hand, charging infrastructure for electric vehicles is growing rapidly.
+This is one reason why electric cars are more common than hydrogen-powered cars.

-Hydrogen car has been a big promise for a long time
+Hydrogen cars have been a big promise for a long time

-The hydrogen car has long been a great promise.
-Former U.S. President George W. Bush, for example, expressed the ambition back in 2003 that the first car of a then newborn baby should be able to be a hydrogen car.
-This did not become a reality, but due to the great interest in sustainability and the importance that governments attach to it, hydrogen has been in the spotlight again for a few years now.
+People have been talking about the potential of hydrogen cars for years.
+For example, back in 2003, former US President George W. Bush said that the first car of a then newborn baby should be able to be a hydrogen car.
+This did not become a reality, but due to the great interest in sustainability because of climate change and the importance governments attach to it, hydrogen has been in the spotlight again for a few years.

 Development of demand for green hydrogen

-Currently, about 95% of hydrogen production worldwide is still gray hydrogen.
-This is expected to change rapidly.
+Currently, the vast majority of hydrogen produced is grey hydrogen.
+But this is expected to change.
 Globally, governments have committed themselves to a rapid reduction of CO2 emissions.
-Large investment programs have been set up in both Europe and the United States for the development and rollout of sustainable technology.
+Large investment programs have been set up in both Europe and the US for the development and rollout of sustainable technology.
 China has included the hydrogen industry in its latest five-year plan (2021-2025) as one of the six industries of the future.

 Fertiliser producer OCI, for example, is betting heavily on the rise of hydrogen.
 The company, which has a stock exchange listing in Amsterdam, thinks demand for green hydrogen will increase tenfold in the next ten years.
 At the same time, technological developments should halve the price of green hydrogen.